" ... compelling ..." Ofsted!

 Format of in-person visits

-I offer full days to schools anywhere (including abroad!), and half days and occasional one-off workshops for schools that are near Salisbury, UK.
+I offer full days and half days to schools anywhere (including abroad!), and occasional one-off workshops for schools that are near Salisbury, UK.

 What I do depends on the age of the pupils and how much time we have.
 I've done all sorts, from tactile exploration sessions with children and young people with special needs, through fairy-tale sessions with Key Stage 1, to detailed workshops on the technical aspects of creative writing, such as plot, characterisation, dialogue and editing, with pupils in Key Stages 2, 3 and 4.

 For a list of the workshops I'm currently offering, please click on the buttons below.
 These lists are updated whenever a school requests a new workshop, so if you would like to focus on an area which doesn't appear on either list, I would be delighted to have an excuse to dream up something new.
 There is no additional charge for extra preparation, as new material will always come in useful in the future.

 For schools interested in sessions connected to The Scar Gatherer books, I offer an hour-long introduction to the series for an unlimited number of children, which includes plenty of participation and features an abundance of fascinating historical facts, such as what connects mobile phone technology to Vikings, and how (and why) to remove your eyebrows if you're visiting 1666.